Professor Katrin Voltmer

 Since the fall of the Berlin wall in 1989 I have been fascinated by the way struggles for democratic change have been communicated and were shaped by the changing media environment in which they take place.
 Questions like how democratic institutions and the expansion of spaces of public communication work in fragile transitional contexts, how power and identity claims are negotiated in environments of multiple communication flows, and what ‘democracy’ means to citizens who experience these transitions in their daily lives are at the heart of this research programme.

 Between 2014 and 2017 I led the EU-funded project Media, Conflict and Democratisation (MeCoDEM) which explored how journalists, civil society actors and political elites communicate during times of conflict over democratic transformations.
 Extensive fieldwork was conducted in four countries each representing distinct constellations of political transitions: Egypt, Kenya, Serbia and South Africa (for details see the project website at www.mecodem.eu).
-A book with the main findings from this project is due to be published in summer 2019: Voltmer, K. et al. (eds.)
-Media, Communication and the Struggle for Democratic Change, Palgrave.
+Main findings from this project were published in : Voltmer, K. et al. (eds.)
+(2019, Palgrave) Media, Communication and the Struggle for Democratic Change.
+Case Studies on Contested Transitions.

 Previous publications on the topic include the monograph The Media in Transitional Democracies (2013, Polity), which won the 2017 Book Award of the International Journal of Press/Politics in recognition of its international impact in the field; and the edited volume Mass Media and Political Communication in New Democracies (2006, Routledge).